drocheam/optrace/docs/source/usage/elements.rst

    :align: left

    * - :class:`Detector <optrace.tracer.geometry.detector.Detector>`
-     - Element with one surface on which images or spectra can be rendered
+     - Element with a single surface on which images or spectra can be rendered

 **Markers**